Lesson 1: Chemistry as a Lab Science

 For those not familiar with the practice of science, the scientific method can be a good description of the activities that scientists do.
 Scientists generally do each of the individual steps of the method.
 They just don’t do it in steps.
 They do make observations.
 They do ask questions.
 They do background research on the topics they are studying.
 They do form hypotheses.
 They do conduct experiments that involve the collection of data.
 And they do analyze their results and formulate conclusions.
 (And they do many other things as well.)
 It’s just that all this doing of science by the professional scientist really does not fit nicely into a method or a procedure.

 Let’s consider scientists in the field of Chemistry – also known as chemists.
 There are different types of chemists.
-Some work in a lab at a factory and perform tests and measurements to ensure that the processes of the factory continual to run smoothly.
+Some work in a lab at a factory and perform tests and measurements to ensure that the processes of the factory continue to run smoothly.
 Some chemists work in a lab at a factory to perform analyses on a product to ensure that its quality and safety is as intended.
 Other chemists work in a research lab to investigate ways that new products can be made or to discover new processes by which old products can be made.
 And still other chemists work in a lab to analyze substances to determine what they are made of.
 This is just four of numerous descriptions of what chemists do.
 While these chemists are doing all the tasks described by the scientific method, they just aren’t generally following a step-by-step method.
 But they are working in labs to collect data and make observation in an effort to answer questions and to confirm ideas.

 Science Begins with a Question